 Whether your career goal is to do research that will advance global knowledge or to hold a leadership position in your field with government or industry, UW–Madison is a great place to start.
-Our graduate programs attract students of diverse cultural backgrounds and more than 2,500 of our current graduate students hail from around the globe – China, India, Korea, Turkey, Taiwan, Germany, Iran and a host of other countries.
+Our graduate programs attract students of diverse cultural backgrounds and more than 2,900 of our current graduate students hail from around the globe – China, India, Korea, Turkey, Taiwan, Iran, Germany, Nigeria, Australia, Brazil and a host of other countries.

 Explore our programs to find the best fit for you.
 You’ll find UW–Madison to be an excellent choice for graduate study.

 International Student Services

 International Student Services (ISS) serves UW–Madison students on F and J visas by providing holistic support through advising on immigration, personal, and cultural matters, and by organizing events and activities to support students’ engagement and development within the campus community.